iTwin/object-storage/storage/oss/src/test/IntegrationTests.md

 ## Setup

-Integration tests require an bucket in OSS Storage Service that will be used to perform actual file operations.
+Integration tests require a bucket in OSS Storage Service that will be used to perform actual file operations.
 Users can create it using [OSS Console](https://oss.console.aliyun.com/).

 To configure both backend and frontend tests create a `.env` file in `storage/oss/src/test` directory and define values for the following variables:
 - `TEST_OSS_BUCKET` - test bucket name.